Ripley

 What is the weighted average housing cost based on tenure mix in the Ripley SA2?

-Considering the housing occupancy patterns, the weighted average monthly housing cost is approximately $1,537.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,537.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,785/month, and renters paying $1,645/month.

 How affordable is housing in the Ripley SA2 relative to local incomes?